 As I mentioned all the way at the top of this article we chose to keep our herbs in pots on a set of outdoor ladder shelves which we purchased from Ikea.
 (Check out the same shelves here).
 We loved these as they went with the general decor of our house (which is very much grey) but they were also ideal for growing herbs due to their drainage holes in the shelves.
 The herbs were potted in super cheap plastic “terracotta” pots which I decorated using a sharpie.
+(Though I was tempted by these colourful hanging flower pots.)
 We put a few stones at the bottom and filled the pots with John Innes Number 3.
 I know I’m biased but I think our herb garden looks fab!

 A “plant theatre” or “ladder shelves” are a great way of putting your herbs out on display.
 They are also incredibly cheap to pick up online or in garden centres.
 Some designer home-ware stores will try charging you a bomb for these, particularly if you want them extra beat up and “vintage” looking but a few English summer days with sun and rain will sort that out for you in no time.
 If you want something a bit more practical then I can’t recommend our Ikea shelves enough.

 We’ve currently got 12 different herbs on the go including classics like basil and oregano but also some more interesting herbs like chocolate mint and lemon balm.
 I’m also particularly excited about cooking with our curry plant!

 Price: £29.99Was: £38.00

 Bonus tip: why not consider planting a “companion herb” like fever few to keep bugs at bay!